SteelCompendium/compendium/docs/Bestiary/monsters/Monsters/Giants/Statblocks/Granite Stone Giant.md

 > - **12-16:** 10 damage; push 4
 > - **17+:** 14 damage; vertical push 4
 >
-> **Effect:** The area is difficult terrain .
+> **Effect:** The area is difficult terrain.
 Whenever a creature enters square in the area, they take 3 damage.

 <!-- -->
 > 👤 **Castle Stone Shape**